-The University Honors Program at Washburn provides opportunities for highly motivated students to enrich their educational experience through various ways.
+The University Honors Program at Washburn provides opportunities for highly motivated students to enrich their educational experience in numerous ways.
 Honors students at Washburn are offered special honors sections of existing courses, unique honors seminars and colloquia that satisfy general education requirements, independent research projects, close working relationships with distinguished faculty, individual advising, and special intellectual, cultural, and social activities.
-Honors students also receive recognition at an annual Spring Banquet in addition to recognition on graduation transcripts and a special graduation stole unique to the University Honors Program.
+These exclusive opportunities create a more in-depth learning environment and foster a better educational experience.

 The program fits well with Washburn's many four-year degree programs.
-Students work with the Honors Dean to organize Washburn's many resources to provide ample opportunities to explore, relate, and assimilate many diverse learning experiences.
+To ensure this, students work directly with the Honors Dean to organize Washburn's many resources to create ample opportunities to explore, relate, and assimilate diverse learning experiences.

 Other benefits include, but are not limited to, opportunities to receive special scholarships and assistance to complete scholarship applications are other benefits of belonging to the University Honors Program.

 Incoming freshman students are especially encouraged to inquire about the University Honors Program.
 Individuals may apply on their own, be recommended by their high school or college faculty, or be invited to apply by the Dean of the University Honors Program.
 Students who demonstrate a strong probability of benefiting from and contributing to the program will be offered University Honors membership.
 Although proven scholastic performance is important, the Honors Dean will place substantial emphasis on student interest and motivation in pursuing membership and involvement in the Honors Program.